 What time is rope drop at Hollywood Studios?

 Rope drop at Hollywood Studios often occurs before the scheduled time the park is open.
 Park hours vary at Hollywood Studios, and special events may impact whether you (or other guests) can enter the park early or stay late.

 The exact series of events can vary on a day-by-day basis, but typically there are three times to know: turnstile open, rope drop, and scheduled park open.

 The earliest time is when the turnstiles open and guests are let into the park.
-Turnstiles at Hollywood Studios usually open between 30 and 60 minutes prior to the time the park is scheduled to open.
-Guests are usually let onto Hollywood Boulevard (the main street once you walk in) and held up at the intersection with Sunset Boulevard (by the Starbucks / Trolley Car Cafe).
+Turnstiles at Hollywood Studios usually open between 30 and 60 minutes prior to the time the park is scheduled to open (this has been 60 to 90 minutes during the early days of Galaxy’s Edge).
+Guests are usually let onto Hollywood Boulevard (the main street once you walk in) and held up at the end of the street right at “Center Stage.”

 All of these times vary on a day-to-day basis.
 You may visit one day and not have rope drop until the scheduled park open, and then visit the next and have it dropped 30 minutes early.
 Procedures may also vary—for example there will be some days where you’re first held up just inside the entrance: